For more information on prices, locations and times, please call us at 480-699-9950.

 Vaccination of puppies should begin at six weeks-of-age and be repeated every two to four weeks until 16 weeks-of-age.
 An annual booster vaccination should be given for life.

-Vaccination Minimum age – 6 weeks: Leptospirosis is a bacterial disease affects the blood, liver, or kidneys.
-Canine leptospirosis is a bacterial disease which attacks the kidneys and the liver, causing uremia, jaundice, and death.
+Vaccination Minimum age – 10-12 weeks: Canine leptospirosis is a bacterial disease which attacks the kidneys and the liver, causing uremia, jaundice, and death.
 The disease is highly contagious.
 It is carried by many species of wild and domestic animals, including rats.
-It is transmitted to dogs and people via contact with infected animals or through contaminated drinking water.
+It is transmitted to dogs and people via contact with infected animals’ urine or through contaminated drinking water.
 Ingestion of infected urine is the most common means of transmission, but some forms of the bacteria can penetrate damaged or very thin skin.
 The incubation period is usually 4-12 days.
 Cats are extremely resistant to leptospirosis.

 Many infections go undetected, but other cases can be life threatening.
 There are three main forms of the disease: hemorrhagic (bleeding), icteric (liver), and renal (kidney).
 In the hemorrhagic disease there is high fever with lethargy and loss of appetite.
 Multiple small hemorrhages occur in the mouth and on the whites of the eyes.
 Bloody diarrhea and vomiting may occur.
 This form is often fatal.
 The jaundice form begins much like the hemorrhagic form, and many of the signs are the same.
 It differs in the presence of a yellow color in the mouth and whites of the eyes.
 In severe cases in dogs with white hair, the skin will turn yellow.
 The renal form causes kidney failure.
 These dogs are very lethargic, anorectic, and experience vomiting.
 Their mouth may have a very bad odor, and the ulcers often develop on the tongue.
 This form may be fatal, but recovered dogs often have chronic kidney disease.